BestTimesToVisit.com Logo

 transport

-For intercity travel, consider the 'autobuses de primera clase' (first-class buses) like ADO.
-They're comfortable, safe, and often more convenient than flying for shorter distances, with onboard restrooms and entertainment.
-Book tickets in advance, especially for popular routes or holiday weekends.
+For intercity travel, consider 'primera clase' (first class) buses like ADO.
+They're incredibly comfortable, safe, and often more convenient than flying domestically when you factor in airport time.
+Book tickets a day or two in advance, especially for popular routes or holiday weekends, via their website or app.

 safety

-Be aware of your surroundings, especially in crowded markets or tourist hotspots, and avoid displaying expensive jewelry or electronics.
-Stick to well-lit, populated areas at night, and if you take a taxi, opt for 'sitios' (official taxi stands) or use ride-sharing apps like Uber or Didi where available.
+Be aware of your surroundings, especially in crowded tourist areas and on public transport.
+Avoid flashing expensive jewelry or electronics.
+If you're taking taxis, opt for 'sitios' (official taxi stands) or use ride-sharing apps like Uber or Didi where available, as they offer a bit more security and transparency.

 packing

-Pack light, breathable clothing, but always include a light jacket or sweater, even in warmer regions, as evenings can cool down.
-Don't forget sunscreen, a hat, and insect repellent, especially if you plan on visiting coastal or jungle areas.
+Pack light, breathable clothing, but always include a light jacket or sweater, even for warmer regions, as evenings can get cool, especially in the mountains or near the coast.
+Don't forget sunscreen, a hat, and insect repellent – the sun is strong, and mosquitoes can be a nuisance, particularly during dawn and dusk.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.